 We adhere to The Ombudsman Association Code of Ethics.

 We base our practice on confidentiality.
 We assert that there is a privilege with respect to communication with the ombudsman and we resist testifying in any formal process inside or outside the organization.
+Please note that the ombuds officer is a mandatory reporter and must report instances of sexual misconduct to the Office of Civil Rights & Sexual Misconduct (OCRSM).

 We exercise discretion whether to act upon a concern of an individual contacting the office.
 An ombudsman may initiate action on a problem he or she perceives directly.